grpc/test-infra/doc/deployment.md

 and defaults to `latest`.

 `DRIVER_VERSION` is the version of the load test driver.
-The driver is built from the [gRPC Core] repository.
+The driver is built from the [gRPC Core][grpccore] repository.
 This variable defaults to a recent known good version of gRPC, so it is safe to leave it unset.

 `INIT_IMAGE_PREFIX`, `BUILD_IMAGE_PREFIX` and `RUN_IMAGE_PREFIX` define the
 repository locations where various kinds of images will be uploaded.
 If not set,